Search-Based Path Planning in Interactive Environments among Movable Obstacles: Conclusion and Future Work

 This paper investigates PAMO by formulating the problem as a multi-objective search and a resource constrained search over a grid, and develop planners with completeness and solution optimality guarantees.
 The results verify that, although the state space is huge, in practice, only a small fraction of the state space needs to be explored during planning as guided by a heuristic, and most of the objects that are far from the robot's path are intact, which thus leads to algorithms that are often runtime efficient.
 This paper also seeks to get rid of the grid representation by developing Hybrid-state PAMO* (H-PAMO*) to plan in continuous spaces at the cost of losing completeness and solution optimality guarantees.
-We plan to consider the uncertainty of robot-object interaction in our future work.
+One can consider the uncertainty of robot-object interaction, dynamic environments~\cite{ren22mopbd}, or multi-agent~\cite{ren22mocbs_tase} for future work.